zargovv/discore.js/README.md

   run(message, args) {
     // Command code.
-    // Runs only if enabled.
+    // runs only if enabled.
   }

   disabledRun(message, args) {
-    // Same as run but runs only if disabled.
+    // runs only if disabled.
   }

   noPermsRun(message, args) {
-    // Same as run
-    // but runs only if Permission Level test is not passed.
+    // runs if Permission Level test hasn't passed.
   }

+  noRequiredRolesRun(message, args) {}
+  noRequiredPermsRun(message, args) {}

   cdRun(message, args) {
-    // Same as run
-    // but runs only if user has active cooldown.
+    // runs if user have active cooldown on his id
   }

   init() {
-    // Optional method.
-Runs on 'ready'
+    // runs on 'ready'
     // event so you are able to use discord
     // data via this.client
   }